MaryamRamezaniGithub/Multitask-Graph-Unet/README.md

 between node vector features.
 ![2](https://github.com/user-attachments/assets/407b46d3-e526-4f7c-81e2-dc4e59352eae)

 In this way, a graph representation 𝐺(𝑉, 𝜀) is constructed where 𝜀 is set of all edges.
 Then for input feature 𝑋, the aggregation operation calculates the representation of a node by aggregating features of neighboring nodes.
-If 𝐴^= 𝐴 + 𝐼 is the matrix of all nodes’connections which normally called an adjacency matrix, and 𝐼 is identity matrix to add self loops, ˆ
+If 𝐴= 𝐴 + 𝐼 is the matrix of all nodes’connections which normally called an adjacency matrix, and 𝐼 is identity matrix to add self loops, ˆ
 𝐷
 is node degree matrix where
 ˆ𝐷